 Notification is usually made by post.
-Decisions incurring a period for appeal or a petition for review, summonses and other documents as decided on by the President of the EPO must be notified by registered letter with advice of delivery.
-All other notifications by post must be by registered letter.
-The President of the EPO has, so far, not named any other documents to be notified by registered letter with advice of delivery.
+Decisions incurring a period for appeal or a petition for review, summonses and other documents as decided on by the President of the EPO must be notified by registered letter with advice of delivery or equivalent.
+All other notifications by postal services must be by registered letter.
+The President of the EPO has, so far, not named any other documents to be notified by registered letter with advice of delivery or equivalent.

-The letter is deemed to be delivered to the addressee on the tenth day following its posting, unless the letter has failed to reach the addressee or has reached him at a later date; in the event of any dispute, it is incumbent on the EPO to establish that the letter has reached its destination or to establish the date on which the letter was delivered to the addressee, as the case may be.
+The letter is deemed to be delivered to the addressee on the tenth day following its handover to the postal service provider, unless the letter has failed to reach the addressee or has reached him at a later date; in the event of any dispute, it is incumbent on the EPO to establish that the letter has reached its destination or to establish the date on which the letter was delivered to the addressee, as the case may be.

 Notification is deemed to have been effected even if acceptance of the letter has been refused.